A: 360 Coombe Lane

-Raynes Park is an excellent choice if you’re looking for a family home with good facilities and great transport connections.
+Raynes Park has an excellent range of properties if you’re looking for a family home with good facilities and great transport connections.
 Close to Wimbledon Village, and its town-meets-country feel, Raynes Park is more affordable and offers some beautiful homes with plenty of space.

-If you’re looking for property to buy in the Raynes Park area, contact Robert Holmes & Company today.
+If you’re looking for property to buy in the Raynes Park area, contact Robert Holmes Estate Agency today.
 We are an independent London estate agent, with offices in Coombe and Wimbledon Village – and we’d love to help you find the property that’s perfect for you.